Taxation of international executives

 In principle, Belgian law provides that the employers deduct a withholding tax from salaries payable to employees as determined by prescribed tax tables.
 The difference between the final tax liability and the withholding is payable or refundable within two months after receipt of the tax assessment.
 The tax assessment is, in principle, issued before 30 June two years following the income year.

 Persons who are married or legally living together are required to file their tax return jointly except for the year of marriage, year of declaration of legal cohabitation, or if they are living separately.
 Spouses and legally cohabiting partners are taxed separately on all income.
 If the spouse/legally cohabiting partner does not work, up to 30 percent of the working spouse’s/legally cohabiting partner’s net employment income is attributable to the non-working spouse/legally cohabiting partner.
-(This allocation is limited to "EUR 10,720" on an annual basis in 2018).
+(This allocation is limited to 10,940 Euro (EUR) on an annual basis in 2019).

 Income of minor children is reported on the tax return of the parents as long as they are living with their parents, unless it is business income or alimony.